Money Judgments Following Foreclosure In Illinois

 What happens after a foreclosure sale when the home does not sell for enough money to pay off the mortgage?
-Mortgage companies can collect the remaining balance, and this leaves people owing tens of thousands of dollars after they have already lost their homes.
+Mortgage companies can collect the remaining balance, which leaves people owing tens of thousands of dollars after already losing their homes.
 Read on to find out what you can do about it.

 A deficiency judgment comes when a mortgage company seeks to collect the balance remaining on a mortgage after a foreclosure sale.
 Before the real estate market fell apart, people seldom had this problem.
-Even if you do a short sale, mortgage companies sometimes insist on the homeowner agreeing to the deficiency judgment before the sale closes.
-Here's a typical example: the mortgage balance is $200,000 but the amount of the sale is $150,000-the now former property owners are liable for the deficiency of $50,000.
+Even in a short sale, mortgage companies sometimes insist on the homeowner agreeing to the deficiency judgment before the sale closes.
+Here’s a typical example: a mortgage balance is $200,000, but the amount of the sale is $150,000, which means the former property owners are liable for the deficiency of $50,000.

-Until recently, homeowners had been protected from foreclosure deficiencies under "The Mortgage Forgiveness Debt Relief Act."
+Until recently, homeowners were protected from foreclosure deficiencies under the Mortgage Forgiveness Debt Relief Act.
 This act expired on December 31, 2013.
-Foreclosures concluded in 2014 and after can have a deficiency judgment for the unpaid balance of the loan, attorney's fees, and interest gets tacked on until the judgment is paid.
-Deficiencies will be to be a growing problem for years until home values rise again.
+Foreclosures that concluded in 2014 and after can have a deficiency judgment for the unpaid balance of the loan and attorney’s fees.
+In addition, interest will accrue until the judgment is paid.
+Until home values rise, deficiencies will pose a serious problem for many people.

-The Anti-Deficiency protection only applied to mortgages to acquire property or a junior mortgage used to enhance the value of the home.
-Most 2ndmortgages and home equity loans obtained after the purchase of the home were not protected by the Mortgage Forgiveness Act.
+In the past, anti-deficiency protection only applied to mortgages for the acquisition of property or to junior mortgages for the purposes of enhancing the value of a home.
+Additionally, most second mortgages and home equity loans that were obtained after the purchase of a home were not protected by the Mortgage Forgiveness Debt Relief Act.

-- The mortgage company did not have personal or substitute service on the property owner and only served the law suit by publication; or
+- The mortgage company did not have personal or substitute service on the property owner and only served the lawsuit by publication.

-- The mortgage was a non-recourse loan.
-This type is seldom seen for residences but some investment or business properties have these types of loans which have no personal liability.
+- The mortgage was a non-recourse loan, which is a type of loan that involves no personal liability.
+Non-recourse loans are seldom seen for residences, but some investment or business properties have them.

-In Cook County, Illinois and surrounding counties mortgage companies generally did not seek deficiency judgments against homeowners.
-But now?
-With the expiration of the Mortgage Forgiveness Act, homeowners are in much more danger of mortgage companies collecting money even after they have already taken a borrower's home.
+Prior to the expiration of the Mortgage Forgiveness Debt Relief Act, mortgage companies in Cook County, Illinois and surrounding counties generally did not seek deficiency judgments against homeowners.
+As it currently stands, homeowners are in much more danger of mortgage companies collecting money, even after they have already taken a borrower’s home.

-The deficiency balance can also be discharged in a Chapter 13 bankruptcy on the following conditions: one, the confirmed plan "surrenders" the property; or, two, the automatic stay was modified during the Chapter 13 allowing the mortgage company to complete the foreclosure but without any possible deficiency judgment.
+The deficiency balance can also be discharged in a Chapter 13 bankruptcy on one of the following conditions: the confirmed plan “surrenders” the property, or the automatic stay was modified during the Chapter 13, thereby allowing the mortgage company to complete the foreclosure without any possible deficiency judgment.

-Both types of bankruptcy stop court proceedings to collect on a deficiency no matter how far along it is.
-If a mortgage company is just starting to sue for a deficiency or is about to get a judgment and garnish the borrower's paychecks, bankruptcy can get the borrower fast relief.
-No more court notices.
-No more garnishments.
-No more frozen bank accounts.
+Both types of bankruptcy put a stop to court proceedings to collect on a deficiency, regardless of how far along it is.
+If a mortgage company is just starting to sue for a deficiency or is about to get a judgment and garnish the borrower’s paychecks, bankruptcy can provide the borrower with fast relief, including no more court notices, no more garnishments, and no more frozen bank accounts.

-If the homeowner has a 2nd mortgage of, say, $15,000 the mortgage company can file suit on the note itself.
-Upon obtaining a judgment they can pursue the homeowner the same as any other creditor.
-They can garnish wages, garnish bank accounts, and even seize no-exempt assets.
+Second mortgages are a special problem for property owners, including homeowners.
+Second mortgage companies generally do not file foreclosures or bid at sheriff sales, so they get paid nothing when the home is sold.
+However, second mortgage documents include a promissory note which dictates that the property owner can be sued even after foreclosure.
+For example, if the homeowner has a second mortgage of $15,000, then the mortgage company could file suit on the note itself.
+Upon obtaining a judgment, they could pursue the homeowner in the same way as any creditor.
+This means they could garnish wages, garnish bank accounts, and even seize non-exempt assets.
 Just like any other judgment, Chapter 7 or Chapter 13 bankruptcy is often needed to put a halt to the collections.